h2oai/h2o-3/h2o-docs/src/product/tutorials/datascience/DataScienceH2O-Dev.md

 ###FAQ

 - How does the algo handle missing values during training?
+GLM skips rows with missing values.
 - How does the algo handle missing values during testing?
+GLM will predict Double.NaN for rows containg missing values.
 - What happens if the response domain is different in the training and testing datasets?
+It is handled properly, but you should check the results.
 - What happens during prediction if the new sample has categorical levels not seen in training?
+It will predict Double.NaN
 - Does it matter if the data is sorted?
+No.
 - Should data be shuffled before training?
+No.
 - How does the algo handle highly unbalanced data in a response column?
+Yes.
 - What if there are a large number of columns?
+IRLS will get quadratically slower with the number of columns.
+You can try L-BFGS for datasets with more than 5-10 thousand columns.
 - What if there are a large number categorical factor levels?
+GLM internally one-hot encodes the categorical factor levels, and the same limitations as with a high column count will apply.

 ###GLM Algorithm